-To this end we ensure that our products follow the International Standards first set out by the United Nations Office on Drugs and Crime (UNDOC).
+We ensure that our products follow the International Standards first set out by the United Nations Office on Drugs and Crime (UNDOC).
 These standards are intended to enable commissioners and policy makers to have confidence that a product is based on the ‘common characteristics of interventions and policies that have been found to yield positive outcomes’ (UNDOC International Standards on Drug Use Prevention 2012).

 These standards are promoted and used by mentor-ADEPIS in their publication ‘Quality standards for effective alcohol and drug education’, March 2014.

 The 2017 versions of DARE in the UK, including our DARE Primary programme, our secondary programmes Keepin’ it REAL and DARE Active are all created with an emphasis on meeting those standards.
+This applies in the creation of and evaluating life skills programmes that we create.

 Evaluating Life Skills Programmes